May 17 is the International Day Against Homophobia, Transphobia and Biphobia

 The Ontario Nurses’ Association is proud to recognize and support the diversity of our members and staff, and to join in the fight against discrimination based on an individual’s sexual orientation and/or gender identity.

-While people and organizations in more than 130 countries now celebrate IDAHOTB, discrimination is still tolerated – and even enforced – by governments around the world at least 81 countries still criminalize same sex relationships.
-In Ontario we are fortunate to be protected under the Human Rights Code against discrimination and harassment based on one’s sexual orientation.
-Click here to learn more about your rights and available resources.
+While people and organizations in more than 130 countries now celebrate IDAHOTB, discrimination is still tolerated – and even enforced – by governments around the world.
+At least 81 countries still criminalize same-sex relationships.
+In Ontario, we are fortunate to be protected under the Human Rights Code against discrimination and harassment based on one’s sexual orientation.
+Learn more about your rights and available resources.